Chapter 41. Installing and configuring kdump

 You can enhance the crash dumping capabilities of IBM POWER systems by enabling the firmware assisted dump (fadump) mechanism.

-In the Secure Boot environment, the GRUB2 boot loader allocates a boot memory region, known as the Real Mode Area (RMA).
-The RMA has a size of 512 MB, which is divided among the boot components and, if a component exceeds its size allocation, GRUB2 fails with an out-of-memory (OOM) error.
+In the Secure Boot environment, the GRUB boot loader allocates a boot memory region, known as the Real Mode Area (RMA).
+The RMA has a size of 512 MB, divided among the boot components.
+If a component exceeds its size allocation, GRUB fails with an out-of-memory (OOM) error.

 Warning